Belly Button After Laparoscopic Surgery | Healing, Care, Facts

 • No harsh rubbing: Pat dry carefully instead of rubbing towels over wounds.

-• Dressing changes: Follow your surgeon’s instructions about when and how often dressings should be changed; sterile technique is vital here.
+• Dressing changes: Follow your surgeon’s instructions about when and how often dressings should be changed; clean technique is vital here.

 Avoiding Infection Risks